xBourner/Dwains-Dashboardv3-Blueprints/card-blueprints/replace-cards/homekit_infused_blueprints/README.md

 ### Configuration

 To use the button card templates install the content from homekit_style_templates_blueprint.yaml as a blueprint in Dwains Dashboard.
-Copy loader.svg and vanilla-titl.js to your config/www/ folder.
+<br>Copy loader.svg and vanilla-titl.js to your config/www/ folder.
-Add "/local/vanilla-tilt.js" as a ressource in HA if you want a tilt effect.
+<br>Add "/local/vanilla-tilt.js" as a ressource in HA if you want a tilt effect.
-Make sure to restart Home Assistant after you copied all files.
+<br>Make sure to restart Home Assistant after you copied all files.

 After you did all that you can add templates in your custom button card.
 For tmeplates look in the folders above.
 Screenshots and examples will be there.